Green's function in general relativity: Green's functions of gravity

-\end{widetext} We consider Green's function of the vierbein $\E_\mu^a(x)$: a $C M$-Fourier transformation of Green's function in the configuration space provides that in the momentum space.
-Green's function with the coordinate vector $dp^a=\(dE,dp,d\vartheta,d\varphi\)$ is \begin{widetext}
+We consider Green's function of the vierbein $\E_\mu^a(\bm{x})$: a $C M$-Fourier transformation of Green's function in the configuration space provides that in the momentum space.
+Green's function with the coordinate vector $dp^a=\(dE,dp,d\vartheta,d\varphi\)$ is

-where $\vec{r}\cdot\vec{p}=p r\cos{\vartheta}$, $(\exists{c}>0, 0<\delta_\theta<c E_p)$ and $E_p>0$ is an energy of a \emph{graviton}.
+where $\vec{r}\cdot\vec{p}=p r\cos{\vartheta}$, $0<\delta_0\ll E_p)$ and $E_p>0$ is an energy of a \emph{graviton}.
 We obtain Green's functions of the vierbeins after the Fourier transformation as

 $ \gamma^{~}_E$ is a Euler's constant. $J_i(\bullet)$ and $Y_i(\bullet)$ $(i=1,2)$ are Bessel functions of the first and the second kind, respectively.
 We note that $\bar{p}$ is dimensionless momentum variable.